-For the first time, national coverage of preventive interventions (insecticide-treated bed nets and spraying) has reached more than 60 percent in a number of countries.
-This is leading to declines in disease transmission, in the number of malaria cases, in treatment demand and, ultimately, in the burden on hospitals due to reduced malaria morbidity.
+For the first time, national coverage of preventive interven-(US\$ 80 to US\$ 409 per disability-adjusted life year). tions (insecticide-treated bed nets and spraying) has In 2008, the Global Fund Board approved a pilot for a reached more than 60 percent in a number of countries.
+This new affordable medicines facility for malaria, with the aim is leading to declines in disease transmission, in the number of malaria cases, in treatment demand and, ultimately, in the burden on hospitals due to reduced malaria morbidity.

-Malaria prevention interventions are some of the most cost-effective health interventions identified by the disease control priorities project, and are some of the cheapest of neglected low-cost interventions for childhood illnesses (US\$ 9 to US\$ 218 per disability-adjusted life year).
-They are also cost-effective when compared to maternal and neonatal care interventions
+Malaria prevention interventions are some of the most cost-effective health interventions identified by the disease control priorities project, and are some of the cheapest of neglected low-cost intervenprices to an affordable level through price negotiations tions for childhood illnesses (US\$ 9 to US\$ 218 per disabiland a buyer co-payment and ensuring safe and effective scale-up of ACT use by introducing in-country supporting ity-adjusted life year).
+They are also cost-effective when compared to maternal and neonatal care interventions interventions.